During the festival, a number of prizes are awarded to films in the official program each year.

 This prize goes to the best Nordic film, from a jury appointed by the international film critic’s association FIPRESCI.

-The Ray of Sunshine (statuette by Fritz Røed)
+The Ray of Sunshine (digital fine print by Camilla Thuv)

-Given by DnB and a jury appointed by the Norwegian Cinema Managers Association.
+Given by The Norwegian International Film Festival and a jury appointed by the Norwegian Cinema Managers Association.

 The Audience Award (lithography by Ivar Rudi)

-Given by the Norwegian International Film Festival, selected by an audience jury appointed by TV Haugaland.
+Given by the Norwegian International Film Festival, selected by an audience jury.

 The Norwegian International Film Festival and Liv Ullmann’s Honorary Award (Statuette by Nina Sundbye)